valentin-deschaintre/valentin-deschaintre.github.io/2021/submission-instructions.md

 Authors of demos should use the same format as short papers, describing their demo and its novelty.

 Submissions for both short papers and demos are single-blind and do not need to be anonymised.

+### Publications Policies

+As a published ACM author, you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies), including ACM's new [Publications Policy on Research Involving Human Participants and Subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).